 - With 25 years of RRSP re-invested tax refund, your portfolio will have grown by $256,928.03

-RRSP Tax-Free Growthcapital gains when you sell whereas you would pay your marginal tax rate when you withdraw from your RRSP.
+Within a RRSP, you would pay your marginal tax rate when you withdraw from your RRSP.
 Tax-free growth also requires growth.
 It’s also quite important to understand which investment account you should use for different investments.

 For families, I am introducing another way to maximize your RRSP.
 ALWAYS have the higher income spouse make the contribution when you can since the higher income will receive the tax break.
 The tax refund can be quite nice.
 All you have to do is open a Spousal RRSP and contribute to it just like you would do for yours.
 Let’s look at a scenario.